smartheating/RegistryStore/README.md

 # RegistryStore
-Microserverice for that provides a database for
+Microserverice that provides a database for static data, such as device references, spatial information, etc.